kemar-christie/Kemar-Christie/README.md

 <img width="1001" height="590" alt="GITHUB MAIN   RESIZED" src="https://github.com/user-attachments/assets/8198909d-9226-4f79-a815-1650892bbe74" />

 Eager and detail-oriented **Quality Assurance Engineer Intern** with a solid foundation in **software testing principles and a passion for ensuring application quality**.
-Brings a strong academic background in **automated and manual testing methodologies**, with knowledge of tools and libraries including **Selenium WebDriver (Java), Appium, JUnit, TestNG, REST Assured, Retrofit, OkHttp, Postman, Newman CLI, Charles Proxy, and Allure**, as well as CI/CD tools like **Jenkins**.
+Brings a strong academic background in **automated and manual testing methodologies**, with knowledge of tools and libraries including **Selenium WebDriver (Java), Appium, JUnit, TestNG, REST Assured, Retrofit, OkHttp, Postman, Newman CLI, Charles Proxy, and Allure**, as well as CI/CD tools like **Jenkins** and **Docker**.
 Proficient in a variety of technologies, including **Python, Java, SQL, and scripting with Bash and Powershell**.
 Familiar with diverse database systems like **PostgreSQL, MySQL, and MongoDB**, as well as cloud environments like **Google Cloud Platform (GCP)**.
 A collaborative team player who can use design tools like **Draw.io and Figma** to validate UI/UX specifications, while leveraging **Jira, Git, and GitHub** to identify, document, and resolve defects effectively.

 ---